Content Warning:

 “The coyotes have most likely killed her by now,” Chuck said.

 “She’s probably the cleanest meal they’ve had in a long time,” Chuck said.
 “I know that’s heartless, but we’re surviving now.
-I told you it was a stupid idea to go to that campsite.”
+I told you we shouldn’t go to that campsite.”

 Chuck shouldered past Todd and kept walking down the slant of the mountainside.
-Todd didn’t react.
+Todd stiffened.
 His stare bored into the ground as if he could find the answers between the grains of sand.
+His mouth moved to form soundless words, then his head twitched.
 Chuck continued, not waiting for us to follow.
 The freshest meal?
 Who did this asshole think he was?
 And it wasn’t Todd’s fault for the campsite.
 I hadn’t given the others an option.

-“Mel might still be here if you’d just let her be,” Todd said.
+“Mel might still be here if you just let her be,” Todd said.

 Discover more from Kenneth W. Myers